Form a Nevada LLC: Everything You Need to Know

 Nevada also requires a state tax identification number.

-Other possible state taxes which may affect your business can be found here.
+Other possible state taxes that may affect your business can be found here.

 Your federal income tax requirements will be determined by the type of taxation you opt to have for your LLC.
-LLCs treated as limited liability partnerships must file Form 1065, US Return of Partnership Income and Schedule K-1 to show distribution of profits, losses and credit.
-LLCs treated as C corporations must file Form 8832 and opt to be taxes as a corporation, then file Form 1120 – U.S. Corporate Income Tax Return.
-LLCs treated as S corporations must file Form 1120S plus reports from owners showing distribution of profits, losses and credits.
+LLCs treated as limited liability partnerships must file Form 1065, U.S. Return of Partnership Income and Schedule K-1 to show distribution of profits, losses, and credit.
+LLCs treated as C corporations must file Form 8832 and opt to be taxed as a corporation, then file Form 1120 – U.S. Corporate Income Tax Return.
+LLCs treated as S corporations must file Form 1120S plus reports from owners showing distribution of profits, losses, and credits.
 LLCs treated as sole proprietorships must report all income and expenses via the proprietor’s personal tax returns Schedule C (Form 1040).

 Get Your State Business License

 Every LLC in Nevada must get a business license from the Secretary of State.
-The fee for the license is $200 and you must renew it every year for an additional $200.
+The fee for the license is $200, and you must renew it every year for an additional $200.
 Check with your county clerk's office to see if you need additional licenses or permits to do business in your county.
-You can file online at the Nevada Secretary of State webpage, or apply by mail.
+You can file online at the Nevada Secretary of State's website, or apply by mail.